 Oregon’s K-12 Education Data Dashboard

-Following the release of the redesigned At-A-Glance profiles in October 2018, the Oregon Department of Education transitioned into the the third goal of the redesign project: to build a web-based, interactive data dashboard.
-The data dashboard will expand on the data provided in the At-A-Glance school and district profiles.
+Following the release of the redesigned At-A-Glance School and District Profiles and Accountability Details Sheets in October 2018, the Oregon Department of Education shifted focus to the third goal of the redesign project: to build a web-based, interactive data dashboard.
+The data dashboard aims to expand the data provided in the At-A-Glance School and District Profiles through the following features:

 Our goal is to create a reporting tool that makes it easier for schools, districts, and the public to find and use K-12 education data in ways that are meaningful, informative, and timely.

 One of our main design principles for the data dashboard is to be responsive to stakeholders’ needs, perspectives, and guidance.
-The ODE redesign team is currently holding stakeholder engagement sessions to ensure that users of the data are integrated into the design process.
+The ODE Redesign team has completed the first phase of stakeholder engagement sessions to ensure that users of the dashboard are integrated into the design process early on.

-For additional information and opportunities to get involved, please contact Amelia Vargas, Reporting Team Lead Analyst at 503-947-5878.
+For additional information and opportunities to get involved or follow-up on this project, please contact Amelia Vargas, Reporting Team Lead Analyst at 503-947-5878.

 Data Dashboard Timeline: